 Research in Inequalities, Societies and Education (RISE, formerly PFI-UK & RISE and, prior to this, CEREPP) is committed to developing research and theory in social justice, equalities, diversities and education.
 Our mission is to develop major international and interdisciplinary research to further enrich and energize the research environment and community at the University of Roehampton.
 We aim to develop a strong institutional and national network of critical scholars, researchers and practitioners and to generate interdisciplinary research, impact and activities, building on critical, feminist and Freirean pedagogies, theories, methodologies, critiques and practices.

-RISE is directed by Dr Marie-Pierre Moreau, School of Education, University of Roehampton.
+RISE is directed by Dr Marie-Pierre Moreau.

 RISE is structured across the following research themes through a dynamic research programme:

 - Gender, and Feminist Pedagogies (Theme Leader: Dr Marie-Pierre Moreau and Dr Helen Fisher)

 - Educational Policy (Theme Leader: Dr Diego Santori)